dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 One thing that may go in our favour is with the meta shift away from fixed percentage breakpoints, you might see more chain pulling, which is what Feral loves, long sustained AoE pulls instead of burst AoE pulls.

-**Apex fix**
-Also Apex has been "fixed" to now correctly return 25 energy regardless of combo points you use the free bite at, whereas before it returned energy based on the combo points used (5 energy at 1cp, 15 at 3, etc).
+**{{< spell 339139 "Apex Predator's Craving" >}} fixed** to now correctly return 25 energy regardless of combo points you use the free bite at, whereas before it returned energy based on the combo points used (5 energy at 1cp, 15 at 3, etc).
 This makes Apex much smoother and act as an energy refund funnel in AoE - Apex now feels much nicer to use in M+.

-**Frenzyband "fix"**
-Unfortunately Frenzyband has now been changed to no longer double-dip damage on damage boost effects, such as the first boss of Mists.
+**{{< spell 340053 "Frenzyband" >}} "fixed"** to no longer double-dip damage on damage boost effects, such as the first boss of Mists.

 What happened before was say a boss had a +100% damage taken effect, the Shreds would hit for +100% damage which would ignite into the Frenzyband bleed.
 This bleed would then also do +100% more damage - this has now been changed so that it no longer double dips and only one of the +100% effects would be taken into account.

-Frenzyband is likely still good in the +damage taken scenarios for the burst, but nowhere near as broken as before where we were seeing 50k+ burst on the first boss of Mists, with Apex and Celestial existing, I don't feel Frenzyband has a home anymore.
+Frenzyband's high burst means it is still good in scenarios where mobs have temporary increased damage taken, but nowhere near as broken as before where we were seeing 50k+ burst on the first boss of Mists.
+With Apex and Celestial existing, I don't feel Frenzyband has a home anymore.

 ### What is new ...